EV Charging Resources

 General Services Administration

-The General Services Administration (GSA) Blanket Purchase Agreement (BPA) is available to all government agencies who are authorized to lease or purchase vehicles from GSA Fleet.
+The General Services Administration (GSA) Blanket Purchase Agreement (BPA) is available to all government agencies authorized to lease or purchase vehicles from GSA Fleet.
 This includes most federal agencies but also many Native nations.
 You can use the agreement to procure a range of commercially available charging station options for level 1, 2, and DC fast charging, along with data subscription services.

-Documents linked on this page provide details about the BPA for EV charging equipment and integrating stations at your facility.
+EVSE purchasing resources include details about the BPA for EV charging equipment and integrating stations at your facility.

 EV charging guides